An Electromagnetic Plane Wave in the Spacetime of a Plane Gravitational Wave: Introduction

 In Section\ \ref{sec:NearlyPlaneEMWaves}, I define the two independent polarizations for plane electromagnetic waves in Minkowski spacetime, transverse electric (TE) and transverse magnetic (TM).
 These serve as the zero-order solutions of the Gauss-Ampere law and Lorenz gauge condition $a^{\sm(0)}_{\ \ \alpha}$.
 I find the field tensor for these waves.
-Motivated by the zero-order solution, the inhomogeneous wave equation and Lorenz gauge condition, the solution for the scalar wave equation, and the forms of the corrections to the zero-order solution that form the effective ``distributed source'', I propose a candidate solution for $a^{\sm(0)}_{\ \ \alpha}$.
+Motivated by the zero-order solution, the inhomogeneous wave equation and Lorenz gauge condition, the solution for the scalar wave equation, and the forms of the corrections to the zero-order solution that form the effective ``distributed source'', I propose a candidate solution for $a^{\sm(0)}_{\ \ \alpha}$ involving four waves, scattered from the zero-order electromagnetic wave by the gravitational wave.
 I show that, with appropriate parameters, this candidate solution satisfies the Gauss-Ampere law and the Lorenz gauge condition, through first order in $h$.
-The phase change of the resulting waves is the same as that found for the scalar field in Section \ \ref{sec:WaveEqScalarField}, $\tilde \varphi$.
-The Lorenz gauge condition introduces further periodic changes of polarization and amplitude in response to the wave.
-The phase change is of order $h k/K$; the polarization change is of order $h$; and the amplitude change is of order $h K/k$, where $k$ is the frequency of the electromagnetic wave and $K$ is the frequency of the gravitational wave.
+The two scattered waves corresponding to a phase change is the same as that found for the scalar field in Section \ \ref{sec:WaveEqScalarField}, $\tilde \varphi$.
+The two other scattered waves correspond to amplitude and polarization changes.
+Again, these wave result from diffraction and are not described by goemetric optics.
 I note that these solutions are not unique: any solution that satisfies the Gauss-Ampere law and the Lorenz gauge condition can be added to produce another solution.

-In Section\ \ref{sec:PhaseDelayDirectionPolarization} I calculate the delay and the apparent deflection of the wave at an observer, from the phase correction.
+In Section\ \ref{sec:DelayDirectionScalar} I calculate the delay and the apparent deflection of the wave at an observer, from the phase correction.
 These observables match the results of previous geodesic-based calculations.
-I calculate the field tensor for the TE polarization, and observe that the field tensor for the TM polarization is related by a duality transformation.
+In Section\ \ref{sec:DelayDirectionEM}, I calculate the field tensor for the TE polarization, and observe that the field tensor for the TM polarization is related by a duality transformation.
 (This is the case for the potentials explored here, but need not be the case for independent polarizations, in general).
-I summarize the results in Section\ \ref{sec:Summary+Discussion}.
+I find that the delay, as calculated from the phase, and the wave direction, as calculated from the normalized Poynting vector, agreee with the results for the scalar wave.
+The amplitude of the wave is changed by the amplitude and polarization changes introduced by scattering.
+This change produces local variations of the wave intensity, but does not affect the intensity averaged over many periods or wavelengths of the gravitational wave.
+This amplitude variation results from interference of the scattered waves with the zero-order solution.